huohuoren4/docs/python/flask/user_guide/quickstart.md

     return render_template('page_not_found.html'), 404
 ```

-Note the `404` after the [render_template()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.render_template) call.
+Note the `404` after the `render_template()` call.
 This tells Flask that the status code of that page should be 404 which means not found.
-By default 200 is assumed which translates to: all went well.
+By default `200` is assumed which translates to: all went well.

-See [Handling Application Errors](https://flask.palletsprojects.com/en/2.3.x/errorhandling/) for more details.
+See [Handling Application Errors](/python/flask/user_guide/handle_error#handling-application-errors) for more details.

-## About Responses
+## About Responses {#about-responses}

 The return value from a view function is automatically converted into a response object for you.
 If the return value is a string it’s converted into a response object with the string as response body, a `200 OK` status code and a `text/html` mimetype.
 If the return value is a dict or list, `jsonify()` is called to produce a response.
 The logic that Flask applies to converting return values into response objects is as follows: